ucsb-cs56/w20/_lab/proj01.md

 * A common source of errors is using one model/view/controller trio (e.g. the ones for earthquakes) as a starting point, and then forgetting to change part of it as you go through.
 For instance, mine didn't work the first time because I had `EqSearch locSearch` as one of my parameters to a controller method in my `LocationsController` class.
 This will *compile* just fine, but it certainly won't run.
 So watch out for stuff such as that.

-Once you've tested this all thoroughly, this is enough for a pull request, just like it was in lab07b.
+Once you've tested this all thoroughly, this is enough for a pull request, just like it was in lab07.

 Do a pull request, merge it into master, and deploy it to Heroku and test there.

 ## Step 4: Implement a Location Query Service

-This step will proceed in a manner similar to step 9 of lab07b.
+This step will proceed in a manner similar to adding the EarthquakeQueryService in lab07.

 ## Step 4a: Fake Location Query Service